 Students with a cumulative grade point average of 2.00 or higher are classified as students in good standing.
 Such students are classified as part-time if enrolled for less than twelve credits, full-time if enrolled for between twelve and eighteen credit credits, and full-time on overload if enrolled for more than eighteen credits.

-Minimum satisfactory scholastic achievement at Parks College is represented by a 2.00 cumulative grade point average (a C average).
+Minimum satisfactory scholastic achievement at Parks College is represented by a 2.00 cumulative grade point average (a "C" average).
 Anyone whose current or term grade point average is below 2.00 and whose cumulative grade point average is above a 2.00 will be considered on supervisory status during the next term in attendance at Parks College.
 Such students must see their academic advisor prior to the third day of class of next term of enrollment.
-Supervisory conditions include:

 Parks College enforces the University’s policy on academic dismissal.
 A student may be dismissed if he or she fails to reach a 2.0 cumulative GPA within two semesters subsequent to the assignment of probation status or reaches a grade point deficiency of more than 15 points.
 Any student on contract status who does not satisfy the contract he or she signed with Parks College may be dismissed.
 In addition, any student who fails a course three times can be dismissed from the college.

-Students are required to enroll each semester until degree is received.
-M.S. students should satisfy two semesters of Graduate Seminar beyond a bachelor’s degree.
-Ph.D. students should satisfy four semesters of Graduate Seminar beyond a bachelor's degree or two semesters with a previous master's degree.
+Students are required to enroll each semester until the degree is received.
+M.S. students should satisfy two semesters of graduate seminar beyond a bachelor’s degree.
+Ph.D. students should satisfy four semesters of graduate seminar beyond a bachelor's degree or two semesters with a previous master's degree.